RosterElf Logo

 Why exit interviews matter

-When done well, exit interviews help you identify patterns, address systemic issues, and make changes that reduce turnover.
+When done well, exit interviews help you identify patterns, address systemic issues, and make changes that reduce employee turnover.
 They also leave departing employees with a positive final impression – important for your employer brand and potential future rehires.

 6 steps to conducting an exit interview